A Short History of Progress: Film

 The film rights were sold to Cinémaginaire in 2008.
 It was filmed as a documentary, Surviving Progress directed by Mathieu Roy and co-directed by Harold Crooks with Daniel Louis and Denise Robert as producers for Cinémaginaire and Gerry Flahive as producer for NFB.
 Martin Scorsese was attached to the project as executive producer as were Mark Achbar and Betsy Carson (Big Picture Media Corporation) and Silva Basmajian (NFB).
 The film premiered at the 2011 Toronto International Film Festival.
 It was also shown as part of Festival Atmospheres on 31 March 2012 in Paris, France.

-While the book focused on ancient civilizations, the majority of the film addresses environmental impacts of our current "global civilization", including the impact of concentrating wealth in the hands of the "financial class".
+While the book focused on ancient civilizations, the majority of the film addresses the environmental impacts of our current "global civilization", including the impact of concentrating wealth in the hands of the "financial class".
 It is filmed as a mixture of interviews with individuals, from Wright himself to Jane Goodall and Margaret Atwood, interspersed with striking footage from all over the world.
-Mathieu Roy and Harold Crooks gave an interview in early-2012 on the challenges of adapting Ronald Wright's book into a succinct film.
+Mathieu Roy and Harold Crooks gave an interview in early 2012 on the challenges of adapting Ronald Wright's book into a succinct film.